Network

 Infrastructure

-Building a Network to work with faster pc's,
+a Network to work with faster pc's, servers and deliver on-time

-servers and deliver on-time connectivity can be a daunting challenge.
+connectivity can be a daunting challenge.
+There are many aspects

-There are many aspects of a network that must be considered from:
+of a network that must be considered from: Departments and regions,

-Departments and regions, to backbone segments, wireless and guest
+to backbone segments, wireless and guest access, and making it all

-access, and making it all secure.
-A basic switch may work for many
+secure.
+A basic switch may work for many basic networks, but it

-basic networks, but it likely lacks the control that will keep network
+likely lacks the control that will keep network traffic in its proper

-traffic in its proper place.
-To design a complex network you need
+place.
+To design a complex network you need managed switches, or

-to keep segments physically separated, which is alternatively expensive.
+physically separated, which is alternatively expensive.

 Network